vitessio/website/content/en/blog/2023-02-28-announcing-vitess-16.md

 ## VTOrc is now mandatory

 [VTOrc](https://vitess.io/blog/2022-09-21-vtorc-vitess-native-orchestrator/) is a required component of Vitess starting from this release.
-It is required to run at least one instance of VTOrc in order for Vitess to automatically manage the backing MySQL clusters.
+It is necessary to run at least one instance of VTOrc in order for Vitess to automatically manage the backing MySQL clusters.

 ## MySQL compatibility improvements